Using your own router for home broadband

 Virgin Media

-Since Virgin Media manages its own network, connecting your own route isn’t as simple as tweaking a few settings.
+Since Virgin Media manages its own network, connecting your own router isn’t as simple as tweaking a few settings.
 In order to use your own router with Virgin Media broadband, you'll need to plug your new router into your Hub, using Virgin’s kit as a modem.
 Enter 192.168.0.1 into your browser and enter the password printed on the bottom of your Hub when prompted.
 Then select Modem Mode > Enable Modem Mode > Apply Changes.
 Your device IP address will change when using Modem Mode.

 Sky